-Ockenden International, renowned for its work for and with refugees for more than 70 years, has launched its 11th annual competition to find and reward the most effective self-reliance projects for refugees and/or displaced people.
+Ockenden International, renowned for its work for and with refugees for more than 70 years, launched its 11th annual competition on the 1st of September to find and reward the most effective self-reliance projects for refugees and/or displaced people.

 The GBP100,000 prize money will be shared equally by four winners – to be announced by the 31st of March 2023 – who will each receive GBP25,000 to extend their projects and programmes.